react-cosmos/react-cosmos/docs/README.md

 ## Next.js

 > The following steps are required for running Cosmos in **Next.js v10**.
 [This repo](https://github.com/react-cosmos/react-cosmos-nextjs) is a working example.
-The Next.js platform in continuously iterated on, so [ask for help](https://react-cosmos.slack.com/join/shared_invite/zt-g9rsalqq-clCoV7DWttVvzO5FAAmVAw) if you're having issues integrating Cosmos with an older version of Next.js.
+[Ask for help](https://react-cosmos.slack.com/join/shared_invite/zt-g9rsalqq-clCoV7DWttVvzO5FAAmVAw) if you're having issues integrating Cosmos with an older version of Next.js.

 - Install `@babel/core babel-loader html-webpack-plugin` as dev dependencies.
 - Configure Babel to use the `next/babel` preset.